 A good face starts with a great foundation.
-And once you have a foundation you like and have it color matched the only thing left to do is have the best tools.
+And once you have a foundation you like and have it color-matched, the only thing left to do is have the best tools.
 At the end of the day, the best brush will be whatever works for you.

-One of the best makeup tips for older women is to not be afraid of color!
+One of the best makeup tips for older women is not to be afraid of color!
 Especially if you’re going for a dramatic or evening look.
 Just know a few things before taking a brush loaded with product to your face.
-First, always tap the brush to remove excess pigment which would result in fallout, especially for eye color.
+First, always tap the brush to remove excess pigment that would result in fallout, especially for eye color.
 Secondly, wherever you put your brush first will have the most product, so place your brush accordingly.

 4. Build On It

 If you are not doing a dramatic look or don’t want too much color, the best way to apply makeup is to gradually build the color.
 Use a light touch with your brush the first time.
 If you decide you want more color, you can always add more.
 It’s much easier to add than to take away.